trizist/aistudio-samples/deep-learning-in-ais/super_resolution/README.md

  ---

  ## Contact and Support
-- If you encounter issues, report them via GitHub by opening a new issue.
+- For issues, please report them by opening a new issue on GitHub.
 - Refer to the **[AI Studio Documentation](https://zdocs.datascience.hp.com/docs/aistudio/overview)** for detailed guidance and troubleshooting.